rohanmaddamsetti/AR-gene-plasmid-analysis/README.md

 python make-chromosome-plasmid-table.py
 python make-gbk-annotation-table.py ## this runs for ~9 min on DCC.

-## this runs for 2 min on DCC.
+## this runs for 5 min on DCC.
 python count-cds.py > ../results/protein_db_CDS_counts.csv

-## this runs for ~2.5h on DCC.
+## this runs for ~6h on DCC.
-sbatch --mem=2G -t 6:00:00 --wrap="python count-duplicate-proteins.py"
+sbatch --mem=16G -t 8:00:00 --wrap="python tabulate-proteins.py"

-## this runs for ~2.5h on DCC.
+## this runs for ~6h on DCC.
-sbatch --mem=2G -t 6:00:00 --wrap="python count-all-proteins.py"
+sbatch --mem=16G -t 8:00:00 --wrap="python tabulate-proteins.py --ignore-singletons"

 Then, copy the following files from the results/ directory onto my local machine (same directory name and file structure).